lu7did/RDX-rp2040/README.md

 The manual synchronization is the simplest and quickest to implement, it can be implemented on a minimum rp2040 configuration without any TCP/IP connectivity, the later having a rp2040_W model as a pre-requisite.

-With a manual synchronization Upon startup the rp2040 board starts it's internal clock is set arbitrarly to zero.
+With a manual synchronization Upon startup the rp2040 board starts it's internal clock which is set arbitrarly to zero (00:00:00)..
 However, if the **UP** button is found pressed while performing the initial firmware setup the processing is held (all LEDs blinking signals that situation).
 The button can be held pressed until the top of the minute and when released the internal clock is set to 00:00:00 and therefore left synchronized.